closemarketing/duplicate-publish-multisite/readme.txt

 == Changelog =
 = 1.6 =
 *	Resend images after change it in source site.
+*  Changed method to copy image.
+More stable.

 = 1.5 =
 *	Option SEO Canonical optional.